-, have had a very bloody history with each other, and will quite cheerfully use modern technology to make their lives a bit easier.
-Rifle hunting is a favorite pastime.
-And Elders (at least in Canada), especially those who actually grew up in a more traditional lifestyle, generally tend to think that anyone pining for the Good Old Days
+As another side note, this stereotype has even less basis in reality than most—they have a cultural tendency towards Hot Bloodedness (and, in common with other First Nations/Native peoples, an unfortunate propensity to alcoholism), have had a very bloody history with intertribal warfare, and will quite cheerfully use modern technology to make their lives a bit easier.
+Snowmachines are very popular, and rifle hunting is a favorite pastime.
+And Elders (at least in Canada), especially those who actually grew up in a more traditional lifestyle, generally tend to think that anyone pining for the Good Old Days before modern conveniences, technology, and medicine is utterly insane.

 - Rob Reiner's North abuses this trope horribly, giving the film's title two meanings.